robocorp/robocorp/CONTRIBUTING.md

 # Contributing

-This is a contribution guide for the `robocorp` project and its associated libraries.
+This is a contribution guide for the Robocorp project and its associated libraries.

 ## Libraries